Living waters of Western Australia (LiWA)

 eDGES v2 – Project 7

 Wetlands are vital ecosystems that support a rich biodiversity and provide several ecosystem services essential for ecosystem and human health, including cycling nutrients, filtering contaminants, and controlling water quality.
 However, wetlands are globally under threat due to mounting anthropogenic pressures, including in Western Australia (WA) which has many hydro-geologically, taxonomically, and functionally diverse wetland ecosystems.
 The importance and fragility of these environments is often undervalued by the public and even at a scientific level, knowledge on their biodiversity is insufficient.
 To this end, in this project are attempting to improve our understanding of the current and historical “health” of wetlands and to educate and inspire the broader community to conserve wetlands in Western Australia.
 A key contribution of this project will be the development of the novel AqWATIC “health” index derived from eDNA data which has the potential to serve as the basis of ongoing biomonitoring in WA wetlands.
+To calibrate the AqWATIC Index we have sampled 171 sites around south-western Australia (Figure 7.1) spanning a broad range of different wetland types (Figure 7.2).
+From each site, we have collected six water samples and amplified a total of 13 metabarcoding assays.

 Overview of outputs and outcomes